Godzilla Kaijuu Daikessen

 Note: This list is probably not remotely accurate.
-The only tier I know for certain is Gotengo is SSS+, as he is 10-0 vs the entire cast except Mothra, where he is still a heavy favorite.
+The only tier I know for certain is Gotengo is SSS+, as it is 10-0 vs the entire cast except Mothra, where it is still a heavy favorite.

 To use the codes, you have to wait for the "Press Start" to flash on the screen.
 Just let the game start and load, and after it shows a few titles, the main title screen will appear and the "Press Start" will flash.